mabrek/mabrek.github.io/_drafts/multivariate-methods.md

 When the data is centered (mean subtracted) and scaled (divided by standard deviation) before applying SVD then the top (by singular values) base series represents the most common shapes in the data with some caveats.
 Sometimes it can change sign (flip shape vertically) or mix several common shapes into one.
 Outliers distort extracted base series due to the scaling used and the least-squares nature of the decomposition (which amplifies outliers).

-In this case the first extracted is the table hill shape of the load applied because most metrics follow that pattern.
-The second is TODO ...
+In this case the first extracted is slightly skewed table hill shape of the load applied because most metrics follow that pattern.
 There are some spikes and drops visible on several base series which corresponds to errors and latency spikes during the test.

-Closely related [PCA (Principal Component Analysis)](https://en.wikipedia.org/wiki/Principal_component_analysis) produces set of principal components (which are base series from SVD scaled by singular values) and the same loadings from SVD.
-Here the first 2 original series selected by maximum absolute loading per each component.
+Closely related [PCA (Principal Component Analysis)](https://en.wikipedia.org/wiki/Principal_component_analysis) produces set of principal components (which are base series from SVD scaled by singular values) and the same weights (loadings) from SVD.
+Here the first 2 original series selected by maximum absolute loading per each principal component.

 ![top original by right singular vectors]({{ site.url }}/img/multivariate/svd-v.png)